oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 ### Example

 The example belows shows how the client in trust domain A presents an authorization grant to the authorization server in trust domain B (https://b.org/auth) to receive an access token for a protected resource in trust domain B.

+## Token format and claims transcriptions

+Authorization servers MAY transcribe claims when either producing authorization grant at the token exchange flow or access tokens at the asseration flow.

+Subject identifier can differ between the parties involved.
+For instance: A user is known at domain A by "johndoe@a.org" but in domain B by "doe.john".
+The mapping from one identifier to the other MAY either happen in the token exchange step and updated identifer is reflected in returned authorization grant or in the asseration step where the updated identifier would be reflected in the access token.
+To support this both authorization servers MAY add, change or remove claims as described above.

+Authorization servers MAY remove or hide certain due to privacy requirements or reduced trust towards the targeting trust domain.
+To hide and enclose claims {{SD-JWT}} MAY be used.

+Clients MAY use the scope parameter to control transcribed claims.
+Authorization Servers SHOULD verify that requested scopes are not higher priveleged than the scopes of presented subject_token.

+### Transcribing claims

+The authorization server performing the asseration flow MAY leverage claims from the presented authorization grant for claim population of the access token.
+The populated claims SHOULD be namespaced or validated to prevent the injection of invalid claims.

+The specifics (such as the format) of returned access token is not part of this specification.

 ~~~
 curl --location --request GET 'https://b.org/auth/token' \